-This information will help you prepare for your esophageal manometry procedure at Memorial Sloan Kettering Cancer Center (MSKCC).
+This information will help you prepare for your esophageal manometry procedure at Memorial Sloan Kettering Cancer Center (MSK).

 3 Days Before Your Procedure